PasinduOG/IRON-MAN/README.md

    - Send `!jarvis what is AI?` for AI responses
    - Send `!help` for all commands
    - Send an image with `!sticker` to create stickers
-   - Ask `who is pasindu` for developer info
+   - Send `!aboutdev` for live GitHub developer info

 ### Live Deployment Features:
 - ✅ **24/7 Availability** - Always online on Heroku